woct0rdho/torch-ggml-ops/docs/experiment_ggtensile_mmq_fwd_q3_k.md

 #### TFLOPS-Equivalent Confirmation

-The authoritative comparisons used 100 warmup batches and 101 measured repeats with rotating HIP/GGTensile launch order.
+The final public-key comparisons use the later catalog-wide forward and reversed 20-warmup, 25-repeat rotations.
 Each timing is a per-launch median; batch sizes were increased for short shapes so the GPU remained in a sustained operating regime.
 Effective dense throughput is reported as:

 ```text
 TFLOPS-equivalent = (2 * M * N * K) / (median_ms * 1e9)